-It seems to be such a cliche, doesn’t it?
+It seems to be such a cliché, doesn’t it?
 The tiny shivering shaking Chihuahua.
-But it often true.
+But it is often true.
 Many Chihuahuas do seem to shake a lot.
 And there is no one reason for the shaking.
 Below, I will give you the most common reasons Chihuahuas shiver.

 The most common causes of shivering or trembling in dogs include being cold, anxiety, low blood sugar, poisoning, and various diseases.
 If your Chihuahua suddenly starts trembling or shivering, it’s important to take note of other signs such as diarrhea, vomiting, or limping and take him/her to vet immediately.
 Some common causes of shivering in Chihuahuas are:

 Shivering is a mechanism of thermal regulation.
 Chihuahuas need to be in a warm place since they do not have much hair or body fat to protect them from the cold weather.

 This dog breed has been adapted over the years to a hot climate, and that is what they are more comfortable with.
 Do give them snuggly blankets to cuddle under and have them wear a sweater when it’s cold outside.

 Chihuahuas, like other small dogs, are very prone to stress and anxiety; therefore, that is the most common cause of shivering in this dog breed.
 Your little friend may be shivering because he or she is excited to see you or other members of the family.